sanjithrk06/Email-Spam-Detection/README.md

 4. View the classification result (spam or not spam) and the associated metrics.

 ---

-*Feel free to reach out through the contact form on the [Email Spam Detection Website](https://spam-detection.example.com/) or connect with us on social media.
+*Feel free to reach out through the contact form in [My Portfolio](https://sanjith-portfolio.netlify.app/) or connect with me on social media.